shaghayeghsoudi/tutorial/README.md

 # Processors (CPUs) and Cores

 A modern CPU (Central Processing Unit) is at the heart of every computer.
-Modern computers can ship with mutliple processors, which in turn can each contain multiple cores.
+While traditional computers had a single CPU, modern computers can ship with mutliple processors, which in turn can each contain multiple cores.
 These processors and cores are available to perform computations.

 A computer with one processor may still have 4 cores (quad-core), allowing 4 computations to be executed at the same time.